Memory overview

 Bedrock embedding config

 Bedrock uses the AWS SDK default credential chain plus an OpenClaw-checked bearer token, so no API keys are stored in config.
-If OpenClaw runs on EC2 with a Bedrock-enabled instance role, just set the provider and model:| Key | Type | Default | Description |
+If OpenClaw runs on EC2 with a Bedrock-enabled instance role, just set the provider and model:Supported models (with family detection and dimension defaults):

-amazon.titan-embed-text-v1:2:8k) and region-prefixed inference profile IDs (e.g., us.amazon.titan-embed-text-v2:0) inherit the base model’s configuration.Region: resolved in this order: the memorySearch.remote.baseUrl override, the models.providers.amazon-bedrock.baseUrl config, AWS_REGION, AWS_DEFAULT_REGION, then a default of us-east-1.Authentication: OpenClaw checks for AWS_ACCESS_KEY_ID + AWS_SECRET_ACCESS_KEY or AWS_BEARER_TOKEN_BEDROCK first, then falls through to the standard AWS SDK default credential provider chain:- Environment variables (
+amazon.titan-embed-text-v1:2:8k) and region-prefixed inference profile IDs (e.g., us.amazon.titan-embed-text-v2:0) inherit the base model’s configuration.Region: resolved in this order: the memory.search.remote.baseUrl override, the models.providers.amazon-bedrock.baseUrl config, AWS_REGION, AWS_DEFAULT_REGION, then a default of us-east-1.Authentication: OpenClaw checks for AWS_ACCESS_KEY_ID + AWS_SECRET_ACCESS_KEY or AWS_BEARER_TOKEN_BEDROCK first, then falls through to the standard AWS SDK default credential provider chain:- Environment variables (

 AWS_ACCESS_KEY_ID+AWS_SECRET_ACCESS_KEY), unlessAWS_PROFILEis also set - SSO (only when SSO fields are configured)